Azure/autorest.az/doc/how-to-author-readme-file.md

 ![sample image](images/codegen-in-swagger-pr.png)

 ## Ready to generate code
-All readme files should be ready and you can refer to [here](how-to-generate.md) to generate your CLI code now.
+All readme files should be ready now.
+You can refer to [here](how-to-generate.md) to generate your CLI code now if you want.

 Feel free to reach to us at amecodegen@microsoft.com if you hit any issues or questions.